 Serving as a bridge between service providers and individuals experiencing homelessness in Anchorage, we supply Homeless Outreach, identifying the specific needs of individuals experiencing homelessness then connecting them with service providers and resources.

-Bay Haven is a women’s shelter for victims of domestic violence and sexual assault in Hooper Bay.
-This trauma-informed and culturally relevant shelter provides services to those residing in Hooper Bay and the surrounding villages of Chevak and Scammon Bay.
+Bay Haven is a shelter for victims of domestic violence and sexual assault in Hooper Bay.
+This trauma-informed and culturally appropriate shelter provides services that are available to every tribal member of Hooper Bay, Chevak, and Scammon Bay, regardless of current residence.

 We increase access to affordable housing for low-income individuals and families through Mutual Self-Help Housing and Certified Loan Packaging.